jsmeix/cups-backends/CONTRIBUTING.md

   (even if all is totally obvious for you, others who do not know about your particular use case or do not have your particular environment may understand nothing at all about your code).

-* If there is a public GitHub issue or another publc accessible and stable URL available for a particular piece of code provide a comment with the GitHub issue or any other URL that tells about the reasoning behind current implementation details.
+* If there is a public GitHub issue or another public accessible and stable URL available for a particular piece of code provide a comment with the GitHub issue or any other URL that tells about the reasoning behind current implementation details.